Promoting Nancy’s photography and educating the public about nature, photography, and God

 The Back Side

-To solve this “problem”, however, you could make a compound cut 45° in from the inner edge to the edge of the rabbet and 79.7° in from the outer edge to the same point, as shown in the right figure below.
+To solve this “problem”, however, you could make a compound cut.
+Cut 45° in from the inner edge to the edge of the rabbet.
+Cut 79.7° in from the outer edge to the same point, as shown in Figure 14.
 (As an exercise, you can check my math on these angles also.)
 But there is really no need to make these cuts.
 If the gray were to represent an equal-width feature on the front of the moulding, it might be worthwhile to take the extra trouble.
 Otherwise, don’t even think about it.

 The End